HackYourFuture/study/databases/sql/identifiers.md

 A FOREIGN KEY is a key used to link two tables together.
 This KEY is a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table.

-To define a Foreign Key while creating the table, you can use the below query:
+To define a Foreign Key while creating the table, you can use the following syntax:

 ```sql
 CREATE TABLE students (